Accessing Phone number settings

 - California

-- Connecticut (for telephone calls)
+- Connecticut (telephone calls)

 - Florida